 In case your employee isn’t a very big fan of the work itself, try orientation.
 Knowing the cause and effect of what an employee does will at least get him/her a fair level of understanding of the job.
 Once an employee understands what he is supposed to do, the interest in work will increase automatically.
 Therefore, orientation would be the most effective employment engagement activity.

 Occasionally conducting light-hearted social gatherings and celebrating occasions in the office is a good employee engagement idea.
 It gives your workers a boost and something fun to look forward to.
 Traditional days, potluck, movie in the office, birthday’s etc. – familiarize your employees with each other and the organization.
 Your employee will eventually stop viewing the organization as a dreaded prison with the occasional fun.

 Higher level of employee engagement

-However, the most affective employee engagement activity and the best employee engagement idea is getting your employees to make friends with each other.
+However, the most effective employee engagement activity and the best employee engagement idea is getting your employees to make friends with each other.
 It may seem like a simple solution but some of the best ideas are the best because of their sheer simplicity.
 Even at school, the most boring lecture was fun simply because our closest friends surrounded us.
-Studying turned less torturous in study groups with friends.
+Studying turned less tortuous in study groups with friends.